operator-framework/community/GOVERNANCE.md

 representative on the Steering Committee.
 Experimental Subprojects can apply for full status by opening an issue, which will be reviewed by the Steering Committee.

+Before submitting an application to the Steering Committee, the applying project must hold an internal vote of all major contributors to join Operator Framework.
+The Steering Committee will then review and vote on the application.
+A 2/3 majority of the Steering Committee members must approve, and Experimental subprojects require 1/2 of the Steering Committee to approve.
+If the application is accepted, the Committee will assign one person to assist the subproject in their integration.

 ## Removing Projects